xuehansong/TheWorldAvatar/Agents/ThingsBoardAgent/README.md

 http(s)://host:port/api/plugins/telemetry/{entityType}/{entityId}/values/timeseries?keys=key1,key2&startTs=[start]&endTs=[end]&interval=[interval]&limit=[no.]&agg=[..]
 ```
 where `[keys]` represents the types of readings to be retrieved from the server, `[startTs]` and `[endTs]` represents the starting and ending unix timestamps
-in milliseconds, `[interval]` represents the aggregation interval in milliseconds, `[limit]` represents the max amount of data points to be retrieved,
+in milliseconds, `[interval]` represents the aggregation interval in milliseconds, `[limit]` represents the maximum amount of data points to be retrieved,
 `[agg]` represents one of the aggregation function: MIN, MAX, AVG, SUM, COUNT, NONE.

 #### Example readings